LMB25/ICCL/user_manual.md

 *  **Affinity-Propagation**: Affinity-Propagation creates clusters by sending messages between pairs of samples until convergence.
 The algorithm finds members of the data points that are representatives of the clusters.

-*  **DBscan**: Density-Based Spatial Clustering of Applications with Noise is an clustering approach that finds core samples of high density and expands clusters from them.
+*  **DBscan**: Density-Based Spatial Clustering of Applications with Noise is a clustering approach that finds core samples of high density and expands clusters from them.
 The parameter epsilon is specifying the radius of a neighborhood with respect to some point, in which the number of neighboring points is counted.

-* **Auto Cluster**: This techniques tries to find the best clustering technique automatically and optimizes their hyperparameters.
-Currently, we compare MeanShift, DBscan and KMeans with different parameter settings and our goal is to find a setting which maximizes the silhouette score.

 ### Evaluation Measures